-We have opted for web-based sustainability reporting because it enables us to report more comprehensively and put the impacts of our own activities into greater context with our sustainability aims, our research and our Core Purpose.
+Web-based sustainability reporting enables us to report more comprehensively and put the impacts of our own activities into greater context with our sustainability aims, our research and our Core Purpose.

 The “Voices for Sustainability” section is a place for invited voices to reflect on material issues and to challenge both our own thinking and that of others.
 The section includes contributions (‘thinkpieces’) from New Zealanders prominent in their own fields, a piece from Professor Jan Bebbington (University of St Andrews, Scotland), and a piece from Allen White of the Tellus Institute in Boston, USA.
 In addition, we have included the Māori voice with a section on mātauranga Māori (traditional knowledge and values ) and steps taken in developing frameworks for documenting cultural indicators, which reflect mātauranga Māori in the governance, management, and interactions of many organisations.

 We are keen to get feedback on our sustainability pages from all stakeholders, and encourage readers to provide comments: firstname.lastname@example.org

 For general enquiries, please refer to our contacts section.